 The symposium will be held from 9:00 – 5:00 pm PT, and will also be accessible via livestream the day of the event.
 A recording will be made available on OMF’s YouTube channel following the symposium.

-On October 23, the NIH will hold their third public ME/CFS Advocacy Telebriefing Call of 2018 to update the community on NIH’s efforts to advance research on ME/CFS, as well as to hear thoughtful feedback about the current efforts and research from the community.
-The call will be held from 12:00 – 1:00 pm ET.
+On September 16, the CDC will hold an ME/CFS Stakeholder Engagement and Communication (SEC) Conference Call to update the community on the CDC’s ME/CFS efforts, as well as to hear thoughtful feedback about the current efforts and research from the community.
+The conference call will also feature guest speaker Dr. Anthony Komaroff, MD, who will give a talk on “The Biology of ME/CFS: Emerging Models.”
+The call will be held from 3:00 – 4:00 pm ET.

 The conference call can be accessed by dialing 1-888-989-4409 and using the participant code 8773805, or by viewing the meeting in webinar format at https://adobeconnect.cdc.gov/r4wnwwqqzvs0/.
 Note that questions for the CDC and guest speaker must be submitted in advance by emailing them to MECFSSEC@cdc.gov.